Quick Integration of Live Chatroom

 Step 4: Establish IM Connection

-Before using RC's Instant Messaging features, an IM connection must be established with the RC server.
-A user Token is required to establish the IM connection.
+You must establish an IM connection with RC servers before using the instant messaging features.
+A user Token is required to establish the connection.

-The user Token passed when establishing the IM connection represents the user's unique identifier in RC.
-You need to maintain the app's user registration process, assign a unique user identifier (User ID) to the user, and use this User ID to request a Token from RC for establishing the IM connection.
+The user Token represents the user's unique identifier in RC.
+You need to maintain your app's user registration process, assign unique user identifiers (User IDs), and use these IDs to request Tokens from RC for establishing IM connections.

 Step 4.1: Obtain Token

-The client SDK does not provide an API for obtaining a Token.
-You need to obtain the Token through RC's server-side API.
+The client SDK doesn't provide an API for obtaining Tokens.
+You need to use RC's server-side API to get a Token.

-Exchange the user ID (userId) defined at the app layer for an authentication Token used in RC services.
-The same user ID can be used to obtain a Token multiple times.
-If the Token is still valid, it can be used to connect to RC services.
-To obtain a new Token for the same user ID, use the same interface.
+Exchange your app's user ID (userId) for an authentication Token used in RC services.
+The same user ID can obtain multiple Tokens - any valid Token can be used to connect to RC services.
+Use the same interface if you need to reacquire a Token for the same user ID.

-Authentication is required when calling RC's server-side API.
-Add the following HTTP header fields to the request:
+Authentication is required when calling RC's server-side APIs.
+Add the following HTTP header fields to your request:

-If the App Key does not belong to the China (Beijing) Data Center, you must request the overseas API service address.
+If your App Key doesn't belong to the China (Beijing) data center, you must use the corresponding overseas API service address.

-When obtaining the Token, the HTTP request body must include the user ID (userId), name (name), and avatar (portraitUri).
+When obtaining a Token, the HTTP request body must include the user ID (userId), name (name), and avatar (portraitUri).

 POST /user/getToken.json HTTP/1.1